iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Grid Advanced.md

 In the previous exercise, we learned how to position elements within their columns.
 In this exercise, we will learn how to position a grid within its parent element.

-We can use justify-content to position the entire grid along the row axis.
-This property is declared on grid containers.
+We can use justify-content to position the entire grid along the row axis. **This property is declared on grid containers**.

 It accepts these values: